sheeleybGrinnell/lab-unit-testing-maven/README.md

-# Sample CSC-207 Project
+# lab-unit-testing-maven

-A sample CSC-207 project.
+A lab on unit testing (with some Maven structure).

 This code may be found at <https://github.com/Grinnell-CSC207/partition-experiments>.